mariohmol/ng-brazil/ng-brazil/README.md

 ## Installation

-To install this library with npm, run below command:
+To install this library with npm, run:

-$ npm install --save ng-brazil  angular2-text-mask
+` npm install --save ng-brazil js-brasil`